natemcmaster/blog/_posts/dev/2017-07-05-msbuild-task-in-nuget.md

 This version of MSBuild usually lives inside Visual Studio. e.g. `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\Bin\MSBuild.exe`.
+It also ships in Mono 5 on macOS and Linux.

 Characteristics:

  - Runs on .NET Framework.
- - Windows only.
  - Visual Studio uses this when you execute "Build" on your solution or project.
+ - Typically only available on Windows, but Mono 5 ships MSBuild now too.
- - Supports the widest range of project types.
+ - On Windows, it supports the widest range of project types.
+ - On Mono, it supports a subset of project types and doesn't have NuGet 4 (yet).

 ### dotnet msbuild